apache/flagon/docker/README.md

    $ docker-compose up -d metricbeat
    ```

    Once the container is running, metricbeat dashboards will automatically load in Kibana.
-Navigate to the Container `Dashboard`.
+Navigate to the 'Container Dashboard`.

    ![alt text][metrics]